P.A. Frequently asked questions

 Q: I have lived and worked in the US for years, but all of my transcripts are from another country.
-Is there a way to waive the TOEFL requirement?
+Is there a way to waive the TOEFL or IELTS requirement?

 A: Applicants must meet the English Language Requirement listed on the UC Davis Graduate Studies website.
-Please refer to the UC Davis International Applicant Website for information regarding the TOEFL.
+Please refer to the UC Davis International Applicant Website for information regarding the TOEFL or IELTS.

 Q: What if my evaluated transcripts are not received by the deadline?

 A: You will not be considered for admission.